Empty Homes Management Policy

 2. Definitions

 2.1 An “Empty Home” is any property in management which is not let.
-A property is empty when a tenancy ends and ceases to be considered and empty home when a new tenancy starts.
-It may also be referred to as a “void”
+A property is empty when a tenancy ends and ceases to be considered an empty home when a new tenancy starts.
+It may also be referred to as a “void”.

-2.2 Empty Homes may be further identified as those we intend to re-let and those we do not intend to re-let because they form part of disposal or redevelopment plans.
+2.2 Empty Homes includes both those we intend to re-let, and those we do not intend to re-let because they form part of disposal or redevelopment plans.

 2.3 Detailed definitions of “abandoned” properties and of “major/minor void works” are contained in our Empty Homes management procedures.